x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-basic-auth.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: 4a124605-5824-472b-9865-3452c689be6d
-description: "Summary: This article contains architectural and security information for administrators about Outlook for iOS and Android in an Exchange Server 2016 or 2019 on-premises environment when the app uses Basic authentication."
+description: "Summary: This article contains architectural and security information for administrators about Outlook for iOS and Android in an Exchange Server 2016 or Exchange Server 2019 on-premises environment when the app uses Basic authentication."
 ---

 # Using Basic authentication with Outlook for iOS and Android